mousedownco/htmx-contact-app/README.md

 # Bulk Delete

 The book describes a [Bulk Delete][8] feature that uses the the `DELETE` method to send a form encoded request containing the IDs of the contacts to delete.
-This is not a standards-compliant use of `DELETE` and [Go's `Request.ParseForm()`][9] method will initialize the to an empty value.
+This is not a standards-compliant use of `DELETE`.
+[Go's `Request.ParseForm()`][9] method will initialize the form to an empty value, so creating a similar implementation is not feasible using the standard Go libraries.

 The implementation in this repository has been modified to use `hx-post` to `/contacts/delete` instead.
 The handler is implemented to handle `POST` requests and the remaining functionality aligns with what is described in the book.